 Pre-Arrival Information for Research Scholars, Faculty and Staff

-Report to Office of International Affairs
+Report to Office of International Affairs upon Arrival

 Visa Information

-If you have been issued a DS-2019 form for J-1 status, please read carefully page 2 of the DS-2019 form and sign the Exchange Visitor Certification at the bottom of page 1 in BLUE ink; then read this information carefully.
+J-1: If you have been issued a DS-2019 form for J-1 status, please read carefully page 2 of the DS-2019 form and sign the Exchange Visitor Certification at the bottom of page 1 in BLUE ink; then read this information carefully.
 If you have been issued DS-2019s for dependents accompanying you, you must also sign their forms.
+You must pay the SEVIS fee and obtain a receipt to bring with you to your visa interview for a J visa.
+You may be subject to the 2-year home residence requirement in connection with your J-1 status if:

-Before you make travel plans, check with the nearest U.S. Embassy or Consulate for application procedures and for how long it will take to receive the visa.
+Before you make travel plans, check with the nearest U.S. Embassy or Consulate for application procedures and for how long it will take to receive a visa.
 Time and cost for the visa will vary from country to country.
-Normally you must present the following documents to obtain a visa:

 1. Passport